-Caregiver contracts are formal agreements between caregivers and care recipients that state the caregiver’s responsibilities in exchange for receiving payment for providing care.
-Although the caregiver could be a private caregiver from an agency, it is often a close friend or a family member, such as an adult child, that provides care for an aging parent with Alzheimer’s disease, Parkinson’s disease dementia, Lewy body dementia, or another type of dementia.
+Caregiver contracts are formal agreements between caregivers and patients that outline the caregiver’s responsibilities in exchange for receiving payment.
+Caregivers could be from a private agency, it is often a close friend or a family member, such as an adult child.
+That means that more times than not, someone close to the patient is providing care for your loved one who has Alzheimer’s disease, Parkinson’s disease dementia, Lewy body dementia, or another type of dementia.

-Depending on the stage of dementia, the type of care and frequency in which a person requires it varies.
-Take, for instance, a person in the early stage of Alzheimer’s disease.
-He or she should be able to mostly function independently, and an unpaid relative may pick up groceries, help with household chores, and give reminders of upcoming physician appointments, all the while maintaining a full time job.
-Unfortunately, dementia is a progressive disease, worsening over time, and the ability to function, cognitively, physically, and behaviorally, diminishes and care needs become greater.
+There is no set rule as to the amount of care your loved one needs.
+That is because depending on the stage of dementia, the type of care and frequency in which a person requires it varies from person to person.
+For instance, a person in the early stage of Alzheimer’s disease should be able to mostly function independently.
+That means that minimal support from an unpaid relative to help pick up groceries, do household chores, and give reminders of upcoming physician appointments should be sufficient.
+Unfortunately, dementia worsens over time and the ability to function cognitively, physically, and behaviorally, lessens as the need for care raises.

-This makes it nearly impossible, or impossible, for a family caregiver to provide care and continue to hold outside employment.
-According to the Alzheimer’s Association, of those caregivers providing care for someone with Alzheimer’s disease or another type of dementia, more than 1 in 6 have to quit their employment in order to provide care.
+This makes it nearly impossible for a family caregiver to provide care and continue to hold outside employment.
+According to the Alzheimer’s Association, 1 in 6 caregivers supporting patients with Alzheimer’s disease, or another type of dementia, have to quit their full-time jobs so they can provide care.

-Since family care contracts clearly set forth the caregiving relationship, they can be reassuring for both parties involved.
-The caregiver knows he or she will not be left without a means of income, while the care recipient knows his or her care needs will be met.
-This arrangement also allows the care recipient to continue to live in their home (or the home of their relative), or at a minimum, delays the need to relocate to another setting, such as an Alzheimer’s care unit within an assisted living residence or a nursing home.
-This is especially beneficial for persons with dementia, as change can be particularly challenging.
+Since family care contracts set forth the caregiving relationship, they can give peace of mind to everyone involved.
+The caregiver knows they will not be left without a means of income, while the patient knows they will get the support they need.
+This arrangement also allows the care recipient to continue to live in their home (or the home of their relative).
+This advantage gives your loved one the option to delay the need to relocate to another setting, such as an Alzheimer’s care unit within an assisted living residence or a nursing home.
+This is especially beneficial for patients with dementia, where any form of change can be particularly challenging.

-Any countable assets that are over the asset limit must be “spent down” in order to meet the asset limit, and hence, qualify for Medicaid.
-This can be done in several ways without violating the look back rule.
+Any countable assets that are over the asset limit must be spent down to meet the asset limit and qualify for Medicaid.
+This can be done in several ways without violating the look-back rule.
 Examples include purchasing an irrevocable funeral trust, making home modifications that enable one with dementia to continue to live safely at home, paying off bills, purchasing a Medicaid-compliant annuity, and paying for long-term care.

-This is why establishing a caregiver contract is imperative when it comes to applying for Medicaid (and not violating Medicaid’s look back rule).
-If payments are made to a caregiver without one in place, the Medicaid agency will likely assume that the caregiver gave money to the care recipient as a gift, rather than for payment of care services.
-(And that this was done to meet Medicaid’s asset limit).
-Establishing a caregiver contract shows why a care recipient (a Medicaid applicant) has been providing payments to another person (a caregiver), and in this situation, is not a violation of Medicaid’s look back rule.
+This is the main reason why establishing a caregiver contract is imperative when it comes to applying for Medicaid and not violating Medicaid’s look-back rule.
+If payments are made to a caregiver without one in place, Medicaid will likely assume that the caregiver gave money to the care recipient as a gift, rather than for payment of care services.
+And that this was done to meet Medicaid’s asset limit.
+Establishing a caregiver contract shows why a Medicaid applicant has been providing payments to a caregiver and is not violating Medicaid’s look-back rule.

-In addition to a caregiver contract, to further support the caregiver / care recipient relationship, it is suggested that caregivers keep a daily log with detailed information.
-This includes what services they provide, when they provide them, the hours worked, and documenting payments received.
+In addition to a caregiver contract, to further support the caregiver/care recipient relationship, it is suggested that caregivers keep a daily log with detailed information.
+This includes what services they provide, when they provide them, the hours worked and documentation of all payments received.

-1) Must be in Writing – In order to ensure the validity of a personal care agreement, it must be in writing.
-This establishes a formal employer / employee relationship between the caregiver / care recipient.
-Without a written agreement, Medicaid may consider payments to the caregiver as gifts rather than payment for services provided.
+1) Must be in Writing – To ensure the validity of a personal care agreement, it must be in writing.
+This establishes a formal employer/employee relationship between the caregiver and the care recipient.
+Without a written agreement, Medicaid may consider payments to the caregiver as gifts rather than payments for services provided.

-2) Must be Established Before Money Exchanges Hands for Care Provided – Prior to the establishment of a personal services contract, a caregiver must not pay the care recipient for services provided.
-To be clear, this means payment cannot be made for services performed in the past.
-For example, even if an adult child of a person with early stage Vascular dementia, which presents similarly to early stage Alzheimer’s disease, has spent several hours a week for the past several months organizing medications, purchasing and delivering groceries, preparing and labeling food, and tidying the house, no payment can be received if a caregiver contract was not already in place.
+2) Must be Established Before Money Exchanges Hands for Care Provided – Before the establishment of a personal services contract, a caregiver must not pay the care recipient for services provided.
+This means payment cannot be made for services performed in the past.
+For example, even if an adult child of a person with early-stage Vascular dementia, which presents similarly to early-stage Alzheimer’s disease, has spent several hours a week for the past several months organizing medications, purchasing and delivering groceries, preparing and labeling food, and tidying the house, no payment can be received if a caregiver contract was not already in place.
 Rather, payment can only be made for future care and services.

 3) The Rate of Pay Must be Reasonable – The amount a caregiver is paid must be reasonable for the state and geographic region in which one lives.
 Stated another way, a caregiver providing dementia care cannot be paid more than the average rate for a caregiver hired through a local home care agency.

-4) Must be Dated / Signed by Both Parties – The long term personal support services agreement must include the date and the signature of both the caregiver and the care recipient.
+4) Must be Dated / Signed by Both Parties – The long-term personal support services agreement must include the date and the signature of both the caregiver and the care recipient.
 However, relevant to persons with dementia, the care recipient may not be able to sign the document due to mental incapacity.
-In the event that a person with dementia is unable to sign a personal care agreement for this reason, a power of attorney must sign the document on the care recipient’s behalf.
-(A power of attorney is someone that has been legally authorized to act on behalf of someone else).
+If a person with dementia is unable to sign a personal care agreement, a power of attorney must sign the document on the care recipient’s behalf.
+A power of attorney is someone that has been legally authorized to act on behalf of someone else.
 Please note that in some states, the contract must be notarized at the time of signing.

-There are many details that should be covered in the elder care contract.
+Many details should be covered in the elder care contract.
 These include the following.

-1) The date on which the caregiver will begin receiving compensation for providing care.
-Sometimes an end date to the contract will also be specified (i.e., 2 years or 5 years).
-However, with a progressive disease like dementia, it is difficult to know for how long care will be needed and for how long a family caregiver will be able to meet the needs.
+1) The date on which the caregiver will begin receiving compensation for providing care – Sometimes an end date to the contract will also be specified (i.e., 2 years or 5 years).
+With a progressive disease like dementia, it is difficult to know for how long care will be needed and for how long a family caregiver will be able to meet the needs.
 In this situation, an agreement is often made for an unrestricted length of time.

-3) Services to be provided by the caregiver.
-It is important to be specific here so that there is no confusion as to what is expected.
-As an example, the contract might indicate a caregiver will provide assistance with daily living activities, such as bathing, personal hygiene, dressing, mobility, eating, using the toilet, preparing meals, medication reminders or dispensing of medication, paying bills, arranging appointments, transportation for doctor appointments and shopping for essentials, light housecleaning, and laundry.
+3) Services to be provided by the caregiver – It is important to be specific here so there is no confusion about what is expected.
+As an example, the contract might indicate a caregiver will assist with daily living activities, such as bathing, personal hygiene, dressing, mobility, eating, using the toilet, preparing meals, medication reminders or dispensing of medication, paying bills, arranging appointments, transportation for doctor appointments and shopping for essentials, light housecleaning, and laundry.
 Specific tasks related to dementia care should also be included.
 These might include following treatment recommendations, handling behavioral issues, such as aggression, depression, anxiety, and wandering, and providing activities that help to stimulate the mind, such as making cookies together, looking at old photos, working in the garden, doing puzzles, and listen to music.